 Free help with your return.
 Free help in preparing your return is available nationwide from IRS-trained volunteers.
 The Volunteer Income Tax Assistance (VITA) program is designed to help low-income taxpayers and the Tax Counseling for the Elderly (TCE) program is designed to assist taxpayers age 60 and older with their tax returns.
 Many VITA sites offer free electronic filing and all volunteers will let you know about credits and deductions you may be entitled to claim.
 To find the nearest VITA or TCE site, call 1-800-829-1040.
-As part of the TCE program, AARP offers the Tax-Aide counseling program.
-To find the nearest AARP

 As part of the TCE program, AARP offers the Tax-Aide counseling program.
 To find the nearest AARP Tax-Aide site, call 1-888-227-7669 or visit AARP's website at www.aarp.org/money/taxaide.
-For more information on these programs, go to